bbazwalt/chat-app/README.md

 •	Implemented real-time chat functionalities such as text & image chat with timestamps which can improve user engagement, satisfaction, collaboration & productivity up to 20%, user search & profile picture.

 •	Utilized external API endpoints such as Firebase Cloud Authentication, Storage & Firestore Database to facilitate login & signup, image storage & chat data management, which can improve security, maintainability up to 20%.
-Deployed the application on Vercel.
+Deployed the React app on Vercel.

 ## Login Page: